cdomet-d/piscine-cpp/rm/cpp02 - bsp.md

     Fixed vAPY = point.getY() - a.getY();
 ```

-> Fixed is a fixed point number.
+Fixed is a fixed point number.
 Here, we are using a custom class, but Fixed could totally be a float.

-2. Step 2.
-The math stuff
+### The formula

 The formula we are using to determine the values of w1 is the following :